joe-boadi/cplus-for-beginners/README.md

 Also W3Schools have got the best environment to learn and to explore more on the language.
 Make use of it [Click Here](https://www.w3schools.com/cpp/) to learn more.<br>
 **This repository is for study purpose only and reference**

+###Topics In this Repo
++ Datatypes
+   - Variables
+   - Assigning values to a variable
+   - Dealing with numbers
++ Arrays
+   - Working with arrays
+   - Array types
+   - Methods on arrays/manipulating
+   - Looping through array
+   -
++Interective C++
+> Interacting with user.
+   - Taking inout from user
+   - Working with user's input/data
+   - A first and basic project.
++ Working with functions
+ - Understanding parameters and arguments
+ - The function *main* and other _declared_ funtions